rigwild/shortcut-hero/README.md

 - Open a URL in the default browser
 - Read the content of a file
 - Write the input to a file
-- Run a program using the command-line and pass the input as an argument
 - Star this GitHub repository (😉)

 ### License